Criss Angel Mindfreak (A&E)

 Mob the Rainbow (Skittles)

-Mob the Rainbow was Skittles’ first big social media campaign and helped grow the social media audience from 3 million to 25 million in just six months.
-The campaign inspired the Skittles audience to take part in Skittles digital flash mobs, like sending a valentine to a meter maid, celebrating the birthday of a 95 year-old woman and created a Skittles tree in San Francisco’s Union Square.
+Mob the Rainbow was the first big social media campaign for Skittles and helped grow the social media audience from 3 million to 25 million in just six months.
+The campaign inspired the Skittles audience to take part in Skittles digital flash mobs, like sending a valentine to a meter maid, celebrating the birthday of a 95-year-old woman and creating a Skittles tree in San Francisco’s Union Square.

 Go Ligety (JCPenney)